History of public health in the United States: Measles and vaccines

-According to the Center for Disease Control: Before the measles vaccination program started in 1963, an estimated 3 to 4 million people got measles each year in the United States, of which 500,000 were reported.
+According to the Centers for Disease Control: Before the measles vaccination program started in 1963, an estimated 3 to 4 million people got measles each year in the United States, of which 500,000 were reported.
 Among reported cases, 400 to 500 died, 48,000 were hospitalized, and 1,000 developed encephalitis (brain swelling) from measles.

 Measles affected approximately 3,000 Americans per million until the 1960s.
 The first effective vaccine appeared in 1963, and was quickly adopted with little controversy.
 The rate plunged to 13 cases per million by the 1980s, and to about 1 case per million by 2000.
-In the 21st century occasional measles, outbreaks occur locally, usually caused by a person returning from a foreign visit.
+In the 21st century occasional measles outbreaks occur locally, usually caused by a person returning from a foreign visit.
 The disease is highly contagious, but with a community vaccination rate of 95% or higher, a local outbreak will quickly end.
 With lower rates of vaccination, however, measles can continue to spread.
 There are low vaccination rates in some traditionalistic religious groups, such as some Orthodox Jewish, Amish, Mennonite and Jehovah's Witnesses communities.

-According to a March 2021 poll conducted by The Associated Press/NORC, vaccine skepticism and Vaccine hesitancy is s more widespread among white evangelicals than most other blocs of Americans.
+According to a March 2021 poll conducted by The Associated Press/NORC, vaccine skepticism and Vaccine hesitancy is more widespread among white evangelicals than most other blocs of Americans.
 Among white evangelical Protestants, 40% said they were not likely to get vaccinated against COVID-19.
 That compares with 25% of all Americans, 28% of white mainline Protestants and 27% of nonwhite Protestants.